Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 This is my third project of [Self-Driving Car Engineer nanodegree program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) in udacity.

-You can see the first project at [this link](https://github.com/Akitsuyoshi/CarND-LaneLines-P1), second one is [here](https://github.com/Akitsuyoshi/CarND-Advanced-Lane-Lines).
+You can see the first project at [this link](https://github.com/Akitsuyoshi/CarND-LaneLines-P1), the second one is [here](https://github.com/Akitsuyoshi/CarND-Advanced-Lane-Lines).

 ## Table of Contents